Enroll in Credit Repair & Financial Coaching TODAY

 - If you have high balances, pay them down to 25% or less

-- Another effective strategy is to request a credit line increase so that your balance due doesn't exceed 25% of the new limit
+- Another effective strategy is to request a credit line increase when your balance is low, them work towards 25% or less of the new limit

 - Credit reports include the "high balance" along with the balance that was due at the end of each month

-- It is best to maintain both balances at 25% or less, so budget accordingly
+- It is best to maintain both balances at 25% or less, so pay it down during the month when your spending exceeds 25% of your available credit limit

 - A collection account may be sold to one collection agency after another, be removed from your credit report and then be reported again